-When I started my journey as a freelance writer over six years ago, my head was filled with the same visions that nearly everybody has.
+When I started my journey to become a freelance writer over six years ago, my head was filled with the same visions that nearly everybody has.

 I pictured myself in the corner table of my favorite coffee shop, my fingers flying over the keyboard as I cranked out stories I was passionate about.
 I assumed I’d land glossy magazines, big-name publications and regular columns.
 Very Carrie Bradshaw-esque, right?